osiris-code/osiris/docs/hidden/reference/Grid.md

 - "cartesian" - use cartesian coordinates.
 - "cylindrical" - use cylindrical coordinates with B1 defined on the symmetry axis.

+**ionmerge** Number of nodes to merge for data output.
+TODO explain more?

+**io_merge_type** Type of merging to use.
+TODO explain more?
+Currently availble options are:

+- "none" - TODO
+- "point2point" - TODO
+- "gather" - TODO

 **load_balance** - specifies in which directions the code will attempt to improve load balance by shifting node boundaries.
 When choosing any